-Existing at the margins of religion, philosophy, the arts and natural sciences, Western esotericism is a repository for historical knowledge that has been relegated to the fringes of Western culture and mainstream humanities since at least the early modern period.
-Whether it concerns the impact of Platonic paganism on early Christianity, the Hermetic influence on the Renaissance, the shaping of the women’s suffrage movement by nineteenth–century spiritualism, or how the occult informed radical politics in the twentieth–century, esotericism’s neglect within scholarship heightens the significance of the future Boleskine House Library which will give voice to this often overlooked body of knowledge.
+In addition to Highland history, historic archaeology and architecture, we will also install a unique collection of literature on the Western esoteric tradition, fitting for what makes Boleskine so intriguing.
+Existing at the margins of religion, philosophy, cultural studies, the arts and natural sciences, Western esotericism is a repository for historical knowledge that has been relegated to the fringes of Western culture and mainstream humanities since at least the early modern period.
+Whether it concerns the impact of Platonic paganism on early Christianity, the Hermetic influence on the Renaissance, the shaping of the women’s suffrage movement by nineteenth–century spiritualism, or how the occult informed radical politics in the twentieth–century, esotericism’s neglect within scholarship heightens the significance of the future Boleskine House library which will give voice to this often overlooked body of knowledge.
 The library will draw from many sources but the purpose is unified.
 Like a prism “the colours are many but the light is one”.

 - Are you a published author of Western esotericism or Scottish history?
 Or a research student?
 We would be delighted to receive copies of your books, research papers and theses.